 Yes I just said this twice to emphasize it.
 This is important.

-Years later, when I was running CD Baby, various opportunities would come up where someone would ask me to recommend a musician.
-I almost always recommended whichever musician I had just been speaking with recently, since they came to mind first.
+Years later, when I was running CD Baby, various opportunities came up where someone asked me to recommend a musician.
+I almost always recommended whichever musician I had just spoken with, since they came to mind first.
 That’s why it’s so important to keep in touch.

 There were some amazing musicians whose music I loved, so I contacted them to tell them I’m a huge fan, and would love to help however I can.
 But if they didn’t keep in touch, they eventually fell out of my mind.
 It’s unfortunate, but that’s life.

-There were some good musicians (but not amazing musicians) who were great at keeping in touch.
+There were some good (but not amazing) musicians who were great at keeping in touch.
 So when opportunities came my way, guess who I thought of to recommend?
 Yep.
 That’s life.

 The difference between success and failure can be as simple as keeping in touch.

 It takes effort to meet people.
-So once you’ve met someone, get the most out of the relationship for both of you, and keep in touch.
+So once you’ve met someone, get the most out of the relationship for both of you.
+Keep in touch.